NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Added as 2A
     - Against shorter characters the string can miss on hit depending on both character’s standing orientation, but can hit consistently by delaying the A followup slightly
 - 5BBBB(B)
-    - Does 18 damage, from 13
+    - Damage increased from 11 to 14
     - Bounces the opponent and is no longer a hard knockdown
 - 5BB(A)
     - Input can now be buffered up to 23 like in vanilla, but also can be input anytime to the end of the move